Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 Sir Francis Galton

-What are th 3 fundemental layers in GNNs?
+What are the 3 fundemental layers in GNNs?
 What are the limitations of GNNs?
 What is the roblem with too many message passing layers?